 North Capital Group, a Skokie-based developer that bought the property in a 2012 bankruptcy auction, unveiled an ambitious plan more than four years ago for a project that would have included a 210-room hotel, 110 residential units and 114,000 square feet of retail.

 |A rendering of what the redeveloped Purple Hotel site could look like,|

 along Touhy Avenue looking north.

 "Romspen has made it clear to us that they don't intend to hang onto the property any longer than they have to," Wiberg said.
 "They don't want to own it, and they want to sell it to a developer as quickly as possible."
 Wiberg said he didn't know which developers are bidding on the Purple Hotel site.
 But he's not worried about the property sitting on the market.
 "Over the last five years, I've probably met with 50 developers," he said.
 "There's no lack of interest."

 Earlier in 2017, the Lakota Group, a Chicago consulting firm, drafted a conceptual plan for the parcel, a framework to guide developers and village officials as they consider what to build there.
-The plan calls for multiple buildings on the site and includes a 160 to 200 room hotel, as many as 172 residential units and 70,500 square feet of retail space.
+The plan calls for multiple buildings on the site and included a 160 room "SpringHill Suites" by Marriott, as many as 172 residential units and 70,500 square feet of retail space.